vigneshsrinivasan9/prompty/README.md

 <br>

 ## 📝 Documentation
-For more detailed information and guides, visit our [documentation](https://microsoft.github.io/prompty/). *(Note this is a work in progress)*
+For more detailed information and guides, visit our [documentation](https://microsoft.github.io/prompty/). *(Note: This is a work in progress)*